Parasitism: Modifying host behaviour

 Some parasites modify host behaviour in order to increase their transmission between hosts, often in relation to predator and prey (parasite increased trophic transmission).
 For example, in the California coastal salt marsh, the fluke Euhaplorchis californiensis reduces the ability of its killifish host to avoid predators.
 This parasite matures in egrets, which are more likely to feed on infected killifish than on uninfected fish.
 Another example is the protozoan Toxoplasma gondii, a parasite that matures in cats but can be carried by many other mammals.
 Uninfected rats avoid cat odors, but rats infected with T. gondii are drawn to this scent, which may increase transmission to feline hosts.
-The malaria parasite modifies the skin odour of its human hosts, increasing their attractiveness to mosquitoes and hence improving the chance that the parasite will be transmitted.
+The malaria parasite modifies the skin odour of its human hosts, increasing their attractiveness to mosquitoes and hence improving the chance for the parasite to be transmitted.
 The spider Cyclosa argenteoalba often have parasitoid wasp larvae attached to them which alter their web-building behavior.
 Instead of producing their normal sticky spiral shaped webs, they made simplified webs when the parasites were attached.
 This manipulated behavior lasted longer and was more prominent the longer the parasites were left on the spiders.